ahrebel/rhesustracking/README.md

 ---

-## Troubleshooting
+## 12. Troubleshooting

 - **DeepLabCut Model Issues:**
   Ensure that the DLC model path in your configuration is correct and that the model has been properly trained.
+- **SLEAP Model Issues:**
+  Confirm that your SLEAP checkpoint path (`MODEL_PATH` in `src/detect_eye_sleap.py`) is correct and that the model is trained on both species.
 - **Calibration Errors:**
-  Verify that your touch event files are formatted correctly and share the same base name as their corresponding video files.
+  Verify that your touch event files are correctly formatted and share the same base name as their corresponding video files.
 - **Performance Problems:**
-  For CPU–only systems, consider reducing the video resolution or switching to a lighter network architecture (e.g., `mobilenet_v2`) in your DLC config.
+  For CPU-only systems, consider reducing video resolution or using lighter network architectures.
 - **Dependency Conflicts:**
-  If you run into package conflicts, double-check the package versions in `requirements.txt` and install DeepLabCut last to allow it to resolve its own dependencies.
+  Check package versions in `requirements.txt` and install DLC and SLEAP last to allow them to resolve dependencies.

 ---

-## Future Improvements
+## 13. Future Improvements

-- **Head–Pose Robustness:**
+- **Enhanced Head–Pose Robustness:**
-  Although head–pose estimation is integrated, further refinement of the 3D facial model and calibration (including per–session camera calibration) could improve accuracy when the subject moves their head.
+  Further refine the 3D facial model and incorporate additional facial landmarks.
 - **Learning-Based Gaze Mapping:**
-  Integrate a learning module that uses paired training data (raw eye positions and corresponding touch events) to refine the mapping model and potentially adapt to new conditions automatically.
+  Integrate a learning module to continuously improve the mapping model with new data.
 - **Extended Visualization:**
-  Expand visualization tools to include dynamic heatmaps, fixation duration histograms, and region–based analysis to quantify screen interaction patterns.
+  Expand visualization tools to include dynamic heatmaps, fixation duration histograms, and region-based analysis.

 ---

 Happy tracking!

+If you encounter any issues or have suggestions for further improvements, please open an issue on GitHub.